by Omkar Mahajan

 Possible links to terrorism?

 Next, CCTV and other Chinese media outlets indoctrinate their citizens that the Dalai Lama is a terrorist.
 Many scholars postulate that the perception of how Americans view Osama bin Laden is comparable to how the Chinese view the Dalai Lama.
 While bin Laden is seen as the face of evil and did great harm to the United States, perhaps a better comparison would be how Americans view Saddam Hussein, the former dictator of Iraq.
 Indeed, many Americans hold a negative opinion of Hussein erroneously believing that he harbored weapons of mass destruction.
-Yet, what many are ignorant of is that Hussein also protected religious and ethnic and minorities in Iraq and led a secular governmental administration in addition to killing terrorists against the United States.
+Yet, what many are ignorant of is that Hussein also protected religious and ethnic minorities in Iraq and led a secular governmental administration in addition to killing terrorists who were against the United States.
 Of course, I am not endorsing nor praising Hussein.
 He was a dictator after all.

 The Chinese government claims that the Dalai Lama sponsored a series of terrorist attacks on the Chinese causing mass disarray and ataxia.
 This couldn’t be further from the truth.
 In the 1950s, Gyatso accepted help from the CIA to combat the Chinese.
 The program the CIA was implementing in Tibet was similar to other later CIA funded missions that helped the Contras in Nicaragua and the Taliban in Afghanistan which complemented US efforts to fight the Soviets in a quest against Communism.
-The Tibetans accepted millions of dollars from the CIA and created CIA-trained guerrilla groups which the CIA continued to fund until 1970 when the Nixon administration decided to formally establish relations with China and therefore cancel the program in Tibet.
+The Tibetans accepted millions of dollars from the CIA and created CIA-trained guerrilla groups which the CIA continued to fund until 1970 when the Nixon administration decided to formally establish relations with China and therefore canceled the program in Tibet.
 Thus, China claims that these donations from the CIA led to the Tibetan rebels committing terrorist attacks on the Chinese.
 However, the activities these guerrilla groups committed were simply attacks on Chinese soldiers who already were part of the military occupying Tibet.
-Moreover, the Tibetan rebel groups also demolished telegraph and power lines in order to disrupt Chinese communication.
+Moreover, the Tibetan rebel groups also demolished telegraph and power lines in order to disrupt Chinese communications.
 Thus, claims that the Dalai Lama is a sponsor of terrorism and a murderer are unfounded.

 Dictatorial Rule and Oppression in Tibet before Chinese involvement